Home > Global politics > Palestine and the Middle East > Rekindling fires: Israel’s strategy in South Lebanon

 Rekindling fires: Israel’s strategy in South Lebanon

-A year into its latest assault on Gaza, Israel also escalated its bombardment of Lebanon.
-So far, the Israeli army has killed over 3,000 and displaced millions across the country.
-Mahdi Zaidan analyses Israel’s strategy and the relation of Hezbollah to the people of Lebanon
+Israel has escalated its bombardment of Lebanon, killing over 3,000 and displacing millions.
+Mahdi Zaidan analyses Israel’s strategy – and the relation of Hezbollah to the people of Lebanon

 5 to 6 minute read